Julie Van Dusen: Controversy

 On June 29, 2017, Van Dusen attended a press conference held by a group of family members of Missing and Murdered Indigenous Women and Girls (MMIWG).
-Van Dusen questioned speakers about Canadian Prime Minister Justin Trudeau’s work with the Indigenous community and one activist responded by referencing one of the many unsolved deaths of young Indigenous teenagers in Thunder Bay, Van Dusen asked, "but how can he be blamed for that?
+Van Dusen questioned an Indigenous teen about Canadian Prime Minister Justin Trudeau’s work with the Indigenous community asking, "but how can he be blamed for that?
 You don’t think that anything he’s doing is helping the situation?
+Is it.. is he..
 Is he an improvement over Stephen Harper?
-Talk about his record."
-In response, the Indigenous activists addressed Van Dusen as "white lady", and ordered her to leave the room.
+I mean, wha what, talk about his record."
+Activist Jocelyn Wabano-Iahtail cut in at this point and asked Van Dusen, “Excuse me?
+Did I just hear you correctly?”
+Then proceeds to shut down Van Dussen claiming Van Dussen’s line of questioning is disrespectful, Jocelyn Wabano-Iahtail references one of the many unsolved deaths of young Indigenous teenagers in Thunder Bay, where Van Dussen pushes back saying, “It’s a simple question.”
+In response, the Indigenous activist addresses Van Dusen, first by stating that Van Dusen is a guest here, and secondly, addressing Van Dusen’s harmful tone and delivery, and then said to Van Dusen, “You’re done.”
+While Glen McGregor and Julie Van Dusen begin speaking over one another, activist Jocelyn answers the journalist’s question, stating, “She (Jocelyn) can speak for herself.”
+Calling Julie out on her white privilege and how easy it is for her to ask disrespectful questions and how quickly her “white man comes and sticks up for [you].”
 When CTV journalist Glen McGregor followed up with a similar question, the activists told him "You're a guest here.
-Without us you'd be homeless" and cancelled the press conference, walking out of the room.
+Without us you'd be homeless.”
+Shortly after, activist Jocelyn cancelled the press conference, walking out of the room.
 CBC political commentator Martin Patriquin described it as "Racism, sexism, and a press conference gone horribly wrong.".